Carter County, Kentucky Records

 Carter County Cities and Towns include Denton, Grahn, Grayson, Olive Hill, Rush (Part).

 A Map of Carter County, Kentucky contains detailed information about roads and boundaries, these maps may include rural communities, churches, and cemeteries.

 Carter County, KY Courthouse

 The following dates indicates what vital, land, probate, and court records are in Carter county.
-The date listed for each category of record is usually the earliest registration filed.
-The earliest date does not indicate that there are numerous records for that year and does not mean that all such events were actually registered.
+The date listed for each record is usually the earliest registration filed.
+The date does not indicate that there are alot records for that year and does not mean that all such events were actually filed with the clerk.

 - Carter County Clerk has Marriage Records from 1838, Land Records from 1838 and Probate Records from 1835 - Will/Probate Record Request Form.
 The County Clerk has three main responsibilities.
 One is the recording of Land records, Probate records and Marriage Liscenses.

 - Carter County Clerk of the Circuit Court has Court Records from 1838.
 The County Clerk of the Circuit Court has countywide jurisdiction over major civil and criminal cases, divorces, and appeals from inferior courts.